Basilica and Convent of Santo Domingo, Lima: Bell tower

-The first bell tower of the church, of baroque style and three bodies, was designed together with the church by Diego Maroto in the second half of the 17th century and was destroyed during the earthquake of 28 of October 1746.
+The first bell tower of the church, of Baroque style and three bodies, was designed together with the church by Diego Maroto in the second half of the 17th century and was destroyed during the earthquake of 28 October 1746.

-The present bell tower was conceived and designed by the Viceroy Manuel d'Amat i de Junyent in 1766 in the Rococo style, being in the bottom of octagonal form.
+The present bell tower was conceived and designed by the Viceroy Manuel d'Amat i de Junyent in 1766 in the Rococo style, with an octagonal base.
 It is divided into a lower body and two tall bodies with small balconies on corbels.
 At the top is the sculpture of a figure holding a trumpet, representing the angel who announces the Final Judgment.
-The total height is 46 meters, and is considered one of the most characteristic elements of the religious complex.
+The total height is 46 meters and is considered one of the most characteristic elements of the religious complex.
 The base of the bell tower still preserves the bossage that once covered the facade of the first church.

 The total height is 46 meters.
-Its original color is white and pink, becoming the most characteristic and striking element of the religious set.
+Its original color is white and pink, making it the most characteristic and striking element of the religious set.

 Description of its interior

-The church is divided in a main nave covered by rib vault and two lateral naves of interconnected and lantern chapels, in which also is the lateral portal of the church, the access to the tower and, next to the epistle, an entrance to the main cloister of the convent.
-The main nave has an additional entrance to the feet preceded by the narthex (space where religious instruction was given to the natives or those who were not baptized), on which is the high choir of the church.
+The church is divided into a main nave covered by rib vaulting and two lateral naves with interconnected and lantern chapels, in which are also the lateral portal of the church, the access to the tower, and, next to the epistle, an entrance to the main cloister of the convent.
+The main nave has an additional entrance to the feet, preceded by the narthex (space where religious instruction was given to the natives or those who were not baptized), on which is the high choir of the church.

 Choir

-In the chorus of the church is the one that is considered the oldest ashlar masonry of the country.
-Completely worked in wood of cedar brought from Nicaragua, it is of Renaissance style, with Mannerist elements.
+The choir of the church is considered the oldest ashlar masonry in the country.
+Completely worked in cedar wood brought from Nicaragua, it is of Renaissance style, with Mannerist elements.

 It has two sets of stalls: the first level was modernly sculpted, with the design based on the old.
-The originals are in the back, bearing in the back carvings of saints and other biblical characters.
-In the central part of the ashlar is the main seat of the prior of the convent, with carvings of Saint Dominic and Saint Francis of Assisi founders of the Dominicans and The Franciscans, respectively.
-The seat of the choir was carved by several artists among which Juan Martínez de Arrona (1562 -1635) would be outstanding.
+The originals are in the back, bearing carvings of saints and other biblical characters.
+In the central part of the ashlar is the main seat of the prior of the convent, with carvings of Saint Dominic and Saint Francis of Assisi, founders of the Dominicans and the Franciscans, respectively.
+The seat of the choir was carved by several artists, among whom Juan Martínez de Arrona (1562 -1635) was outstanding.